 13. Requirement to submit sample of breath for preliminary analysis

-(1) When requested to provide a sample of breath by an approved person, a selected member must provide a sample, to an authorised person for a preliminary test, in accordance with the directions of that approved person.
+(1) This regulation applies if a selected member is requested by an approved person to provide a sample of breath.

+(1A) The selected member must, in accordance with the directions of the approved person, provide a sample to an authorised person or approved sample collector for a preliminary test of the sample.

 (2) Where it appears to the approved person that the physical condition of the selected member is such as to render him or her incapable of providing a sample of breath for a preliminary test, then the approved person may proceed to the provisions of regulation 15 as if a preliminary test had returned presumptive positive test result for alcohol.

+[Regulation 13 amended in Gazette 17 Aug 2018 p.
+2899.]

 14. Requirement to confirm identity

 A selected member must confirm his or her identity by showing police identification at the time of providing a sample for alcohol testing.